goldmermaid/MLU-MLOps-Lab/README.md

 Now we have the "ingredients" for CloudFormation to use, we can then create our stack to orchestrate the ML Pipeline.

-First, Go to CloudFormation (https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#) at Region *us-west-*2.
+First, Go to [CloudFormation](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#) at Region *us-west-2*.
 Once you the mainpage, click `Create stack` and the options as below:

 ![](img/create_stack.png)